Change Management

 The Bridges Transition Model focuses on the human side of change - the psychological transition people go through rather than the external change itself.
 It maps three phases: Endings, the Neutral Zone, and New Beginnings.

-The Satir Change Model maps the emotional journey people go through during change - from stability through resistance and chaos to integration and a new normal.
-It's especially useful for understanding why performance dips before it improves.
+The Satir Change Model maps the emotional journey teams move through during change - from familiar stability through resistance and chaos to integration and a new way of working.

 Kotter's 8 Step Change Model is a structured framework for leading organisational change, from building urgency through to embedding new ways of working.
 It gives leaders a clear sequence to follow when the change is big and the stakes are high.